Health insurance in Brazil

 Non-Brazilian nationals can take out private international health insurance for Brazil.
 This insurance provides more comprehensive coverage than local insurance, including countries outside Brazil.
 Certain situations require compulsory health insurance, especially for people on WHV.

-- Many self-entrepreneurs are starting a business in Brazil to create new markets.
-If this applies to you, take out private international health insurance to guarantee your permanent visa.
-This insurance allows you to receive care privately.
+• Many self-entrepreneurs are starting a business in Brazil to create new markets.
+If this applies to you, take out private health insurance to guarantee your permanent visa.

-- If you’re a nomadic worker, like more and more workers since Covid-19, health insurance valid for the territory is mandatory when applying for a digital nomad visa for Brazil.
-So take out private international health insurance to cover your travels in Brazil and abroad.
+• If you are a nomadic worker, health insurance valid in the country is mandatory when applying for a digital nomad visa for Brazil.
+So take out private health insurance in Brazil.

-- If you’re an expatriate in Brazil, whatever your expatriate profile, take out private international health insurance, also known as “expatriate insurance”.
-Whether it’s the duration of your expatriation, or the waiting period if you wish to join a local insurance scheme, you need to take out private international health insurance before you leave.
+• If you’re an expatriate in Brazil, whatever your expatriate profile, take out private international health insurance, also known as “expatriate insurance”.
+Whether it’s the duration of your expatriation or the waiting period if you wish to join a local insurance scheme, you must sign up for private health insurance before you leave.

-Finally, don’t hesitate to request a free quote on our website and/or contact us by e-mail or telephone for more precise information based on your situation.
+Finally, don’t hesitate to request a free quote on our website.